Eddie Fisher: Career

-In 1960, RCA Victor dropped him and he briefly recorded on his own label, Ramrod Records.
-He later recorded for Dot Records.
-During this time, he had the first commercial recording of "Sunrise, Sunset" from Fiddler on the Roof.
-This technically counts as the biggest standard Fisher can claim credit for introducing, although it is rarely associated with him.
-He also recorded the albums Eddie Fisher Today and Young and Foolish (both 1965).
-The Dot contract was not successful in record sales terms, and he returned to RCA Victor and had a minor single hit in 1966 with the song "Games That Lovers Play" with Nelson Riddle, which became the title of his best selling album.
-When Fisher was at the height of his popularity, in the mid-1950s, singles, rather than albums, were the primary medium for issuing recordings.
-His last album for RCA Victor was an Al Jolson tribute, You Ain't Heard Nothin' Yet, released in 1968.
+Later career

 In 1983 he attempted a comeback tour but this was not a success.
 Eddie Fisher's last released album was recorded around 1984 on the Bainbridge record label.
 Fisher tried to stop the album from being released, but it turned up as After All.
 The album was produced by William J. O'Malley and arranged by Angelo DiPippo.
-DiPippo, a world-renowned arranger, worked with Eddie countless hours to better his vocals but it became useless.
-His final recordings (never released) were made in 1995 with the London Philharmonic Orchestra.
-According to arranger-conductor Vincent Falcone in his 2005 autobiography, Frankly: Just Between Us, these tracks were "the best singing of his life".
+DiPippo, a world-renowned arranger, worked with Eddie countless hours to better his vocals, but it became futile.
+Fisher's final recordings (never released) were made in 1995 with the London Philharmonic Orchestra.
+According to arranger-conductor Vincent Falcone, writing in his 2005 autobiography, Frankly: Just Between Us, these tracks were "the best singing of his life".
 Fisher performed in top concert halls all over the United States and headlined in major Las Vegas showrooms.
-He headlined at the Palace Theater in New York City as well as London's Palladium.
-In the culmination of his return to the concert stage in 1962, Fisher headlined a five-week Broadway show at Winter Garden, calling it a dream of his since youth to perform in the venue Al Jolson had made famous.
+He headlined at the Palace Theater in New York City, as well as London's Palladium.
+In the culmination of his return to the concert stage in 1962, Fisher headlined a five-week Broadway show at Winter Garden, calling it a dream of his since his youth to perform in the venue Al Jolson had made famous.

 Fisher created interest as a pop culture icon.
 Betty Johnson's "I Want Eddie Fisher For Christmas", containing references to a number of hit songs, reached No. 28 in the Music Vendor national survey during an 11-week chart run in late 1954.

-Fisher has two stars on the Hollywood Walk of Fame, one for recording, at 6241 Hollywood Boulevard, and one for television, at 1724 Vine Street.
+Fisher has two stars on the Hollywood Walk of Fame: one for recording, at 6241 Hollywood Boulevard, and one for television, at 1724 Vine Street.